-Throughout these years we have given our blood, sweat and tears to the rehabilitation of St. Anthony’s to better house our programs, as well as our community’s dreams.
+We have given our blood, sweat and tears to better house our programs, as well as our community’s dreams.
 We cleared out trash and debris, replaced floors, fixed windows, got a heating system up and running.
-When the band Pearl Jam came to town, they chose Grand Street Community Arts as a recipient of their funding largesse.
-In 2009, Grand Street Community Arts received support from the New York State Dormitory Authority, making possible repairs to the slate roof, basic electrical upgrading, and the creation of small heated offices and a large seasonal performance space.
-Other significant grantors relating to repairs, construction and design of our facility include The Community Foundation, Troy Savings Bank, the Lincoln Fund, the Albany Housing Authority, and the Troy Architectural Project, whose grants have been significant in more recent upgrades.
-Two years ago we received a planning grant from the New York State Council for the Arts to complete blueprints for a build-out of St. Anthony’s basement for offices and classrooms, a small theater space, radio and A/V studios, and bathrooms.
+We’ve received donations and grants from the band Pearl, and the New York State Dormitory Authority, for roof repair, electrical work and the creation of small offices and a seasonal performance space.
+Other significant grantors include The Community Foundation, Troy Savings Bank, the Lincoln Fund, the Albany Housing Authority, the Troy Architectural Project, and the New York State Council for the Arts.
+Through collaboration with the Empowered Construction Workers Association, Local 102, our sanctuary received some much needed attention.

 To develop programs in the Capital Region that enlighten, empower, and engage our diverse community through the arts.